kcmazie/UPS-Check/README.txt

        Description : Uses SNMP to poll and track APC UPS devices using MS Excel.
                    :
              Notes : This script is INTENDED to use an Excel back-end to track UPS inventory.
-Because : incidents arrise where Excel may not be available or function autonomously options : have been added to pull datas from both a flat text file as a CSV text file.
+Because : incidents arise where Excel may not be available or function autonomously options : have been added to pull datas from both a flat text file as a CSV text file.
                    : Normal operation is with no command line options.
 Commandline options noted below.
                    :